US and Russia face deep differences ahead of Ukraine talks

 “I made it clear to President Putin that if he makes any more moves into Ukraine we will have severe sanctions," Biden said.
 “We will increase our presence in Europe with NATO allies.”

 Meanwhile, Biden's national security team on Friday turned their attention to preparation for the Geneva talks, set for Jan.
-9 and 10, to discuss the Russian massing of some 100,000 troops on its border with Ukraine.
+9 and 10, to discuss Russia's massing of some 100,000 troops on its border with Ukraine.

-Biden is scheduled to speak by phone Sunday with Ukraine President Volodymyr Zelenskyy.
+Biden is scheduled to speak by phone Sunday with Ukrainian President Volodymyr Zelenskyy.
 The two leaders plan to review preparations for the upcoming diplomatic engagements, according to the White House.

 “The two weeks ahead are going to be tough,” said Daniel Fried, a former U.S. ambassador to Poland who was a top adviser on Eastern Europe to Presidents Barack Obama, George W. Bush and Bill Clinton.
 “The Biden administration has done a pretty credible job of outlining, framing up the negotiations.
 But the toughest test is yet to come because Putin will continue to engage in threats and brinksmanship to see how determined we are."

 A top Putin aide on Friday reinforced that Russia stands by its demands for written security guarantees.
-Moscow wants it codified that any future expansion of NATO must exclude Ukraine and other former Soviet bloc countries and demands that the bloc remove offensive weaponry from countries in the Russian neighborhood.
+Moscow wants it codified that any future expansion of NATO must exclude Ukraine and other former Soviet countries and demands that the alliance remove offensive weaponry from countries in the Russian neighborhood.

 The Biden administration and NATO allies have made clear that the Russian demands are non-starters.

-The seemingly unrealistic rhetoric has made some in Washington question of how effective talks can be.
+The seemingly unrealistic rhetoric has made some in Washington question how effective talks can be.

 The signatories of the statement included several former U.S. ambassadors, including Fried, Russia envoys Michael McFaul and Alexander Vershbow, and Ukraine envoys Steven Pifer and John Herbst.